 φ is the work function of the spectrometer

 Elemental analysis becomes possible by measuring the kinetic energy of photoelectrons.
 In addition, since the binding energy of elements varies slightly depending on their bonding state (and their chemical environment), information such as whether an element exists as a compound (and what kind) can be obtained from the amount of energy shift (chemical shift) at the photoelectron peak position.

 Firstly, XPS Spectroscopy usually starts with a survey that looks at the full energy range scan at highest sensitivity.
 Therefore, we can identify and quantifies elements at surface.
 Secondly, we typically use high resolution XPS analysis to determine the bonding state where we use narrow scans at higher energy resolution.
 This can determine the chemical bonding state from peak position and peak shape.
 Finally, to determine a thin film composition, depth profile analysis is useful, as it looks at atomic composition.

-EAG uses X-Ray Photoelectron Spectroscopy in a variety of applications to help customers, across a range of industries, with R&D, process development/improvement and failure analysis.
+EAG uses X-ray Photoelectron Spectroscopy in a variety of applications to help customers across a range of industries.
+For instance, with R&D, process development/improvement and failure analysis.

-With EAG, you also have access to the best facilities, instruments, and scientists available for performing XPS analyses.
+In addition, with EAG, you also have access to the best facilities, instruments and scientists available for performing XPS Spectroscopy analyses.
 We handle many different materials from multiple industries, giving us a very wide range of experience.
-Plus, our person-to-person service ensures that you will receive answers to all of your questions.
+Lastly, our person-to-person service ensures that you will receive answers to all of your questions.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.